Export to MAT format

 When using external timebase the frequency is set to the actual frequency for the Multiplier/Divisor mode and to EXT for the Edge triggered mode.

-Struct with fields Labeled for labeled markers and, optionally Unidentified for unidentified markers.
-These fields are structs with the following fields:
+The field Trajectories contains the structures Labeled for labeled markers and, optionally Unidentified for unidentified markers with the following fields:

 • Count